jaschma/OpenSSHforWindows-Installer/README.md

 However, this is not the latest version of the product, because I have used a portable compiled version from [PowerShell's GitHub](https://github.com/PowerShell), and then, I've applied Chocolatey's OpenSSH installation script.

+## Downloading OpenSSH for Windows - Installer

+To download OpenSSH for Windows - Installer, please click on the folder button at the top of the page.

 ## Installation instructions

 [![PowerShell Install](https://github.com/LumitoLuma/OpenSSHforWindows-Installer/workflows/PowerShell%20Install/badge.svg)](https://github.com/LumitoLuma/OpenSSHforWindows-Installer/actions?query=workflow%3A"PowerShell+Install") [![Build status](https://ci.appveyor.com/api/projects/status/na7ther37swbma0i?svg=true)](https://ci.appveyor.com/project/LumitoLuma/OpenSSHforWindows-Installer)